-With over 4000 years of documented history, Acupuncture, along with Herbal medicine form the core of what is commonly known as Traditional Chinese medicine.
+With over 4000 years of documented history, Acupuncture, along with Chinese Herbal medicine form the core of what is commonly known as Traditional Chinese medicine.

-The medical and philosophical core of Chinese medicine focuses on preventative care through the process of rebalancing a person’s flow of energy, called Qi, to resolve dysfunction or illness.
+The medical and philosophical core of Acupuncture and Chinese medicine focuses on preventative care through the process of rebalancing a person’s flow of energy, called Qi, to resolve dysfunction or illness.
 Acupuncture, Herbal Medicine, Tui Na and Qi Gong all work towards this process, to ultimately harmonise the flow of Qi to harmonise not only the body, but also the mind.

 As a result, Chinese medicine aims to treat the root causes of illness and not just its symptoms.
 Disorders arise not just as a result of illness, but also through an imbalance in lifestyle, whether it be related to diet, exercise, work or relationships.
 To achieve the best results from Chinese medicine, all three modalities are usually used in combination with one other.
 However, they can also be offered as stand-alone treatments.

 Acupuncture works by inserting very fine, sterilised needles into specific points located on the body’s energy pathways, called meridians.
 A practitioner will use specific manipulations to achieve the desired effect needed to restore the smooth flow of Qi to either the points, meridians or organ(s).
 It can be used in the treatment of a wide variety of disorders, either acute or chronic in nature.
 Patients with a phobia of needles may be offered Tui Na as a suitable alternative.